tripleaceinnovations/API/README.md

 3. If you prefer to build the docker image locally, follow the steps stated below the command below to run the  the latest immage for the application from Dockerhub
     - clone the github repository containing the source code
     - Run the command `docker build -t <container_name>:<tag> . for example, docker build -t dexy004/rest-api:latest .` to build the docker image
-    - Run the command `docker run -p <portNo:portNo -it <container_name>:<tag> for example, docker run -p 3000:3000 -it dexy004/rest-api`
+    - Run the command `docker run -p <portNo:portNo -it <container_name>:<tag> for example, docker run -p 8083:8083 -it dexy004/rest-api`

 4. Access the api on the url stated below `http://localhost:8083/api/v1/messages`
-    - macOS -> `bash goinstall.sh --darwin`

 5. The api is also currently deployed on Kubernetes on AWS and can be assessed via the public endpoint stated below:
      `http://a6fe44f17c4c511e9864a0a8eb5b4b53-1179921671.ap-southeast-1.elb.amazonaws.com:8083/api/v1/messages`
-However, this endpoint would not been perpertually accessible due to cost implications on AWS.
+However, this endpoint would not been perpertually accessible due to cost implications on AWS. :-)

-2. Run the command below to run the  the latest immage for the application from Dockerhub
-    - docker pull dexy004/rest-api:latest
-    - Linux 32 bit -> `bash goinstall.sh --32`
-    - macOS -> `bash goinstall.sh --darwin`